albinoloverats/encrypt/doc/ReadMe.txt

-encrypt - 200901                                       January 1st, 2009
+encrypt - 200901+                                    February 13th, 2009

 Finally, a new release!
 Mostly minor changes to the code to remove some memory leaks and miscellaneous small bugs.
-On top of that, the entied module structure has been rewritten, so it now makes more sense (there are 1 or 2 changes in the main body of encrypt to accomodate for this).
+On top of that, the entire module structure has been rewritten, so it now makes more sense (there are 1 or 2 changes in the main body of encrypt to accommodate for this).

 This is also the first release which sees binary packages not only for MS Windows, but also for Debian and Fedora.
 The code has also been moved